o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 ---
 linkTitle: Resource Management
 title: AWS GameLift Gem Resource Management
-description: "Learn about the sample CDK application with the AWS GameLift Gem in O3DE"
+description: "Learn about the sample AWS CDK application with the AWS GameLift Gem in O3DE"
 toc: true
 weight: 900
 ---

-The AWS GameLift Gem provides a sample [CloudFormation Development Kit](https://aws.amazon.com/cdk/)(CDK) application that can be used to model and deploy the following Amazon GameLift resources:
+The AWS GameLift Gem provides a sample [AWS Cloud Development Kit](https://aws.amazon.com/cdk/)(AWS CDK) application that can be used to model and deploy the following Amazon GameLift resources:

 *   A list of [GameLift fleets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-fleet.html) to host game servers.
 *   (Optional) A list of [GameLift builds](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-build.html) used for GameLift fleet generation.